olegv142/esp32-ble-uart-mx/README.md

   <img src="https://github.com/olegv142/esp32-ble/blob/main/doc/auth.png?raw=true" width="35%" alt="Authentication algorithm"/>
 </p>

 The seed is combined with master key to obtain authentication key.
-It then combined with salt to obtain passkey which is truncated to 6 bytes and base64 encoded to 8 symbols appended to idle vents.
+Its then combined with salt to obtain passkey which is truncated to 6 bytes and base64 encoded to 8 symbols appended to idle vents.
 Such two stage routine helps to avoid exposing master key in host code.
 The host may pre-calculate authentication key and use it for validation without storing master key.
-Yet the seed and authentication key be changed anytime by updating host code.
+Yet the seed and authentication key may be changed anytime by updating host code.

 </details>